Do you realize that when you get on your knees to pray you are actually going into battle? Ephesians 6:12 tells us:

 Don’t misinterpret the elections: they are first and foremost a spiritual battle requiring mature, spiritual weaponry.

-When I say “many” I am including many believers who are naïve to what this study teaches.
+When I say “many,” I am including many believers who are naïve to what this study teaches.
 In contrast, the believer should concentrate on being the most effective prayer warrior in the upcoming elections!
-May I whisper the point I am making: being a valuable ambassador for Christ is much more important than possessing political campaign skills (as important as those are).
-To say it bluntly, I know too many Christian spiritual hacks who know nothing about, nor seemingly care to know anything about the spiritual dimension of an election!
+May I whisper the point I am making?
+Being a valuable ambassador for Christ is far more important than possessing political campaign skills (as important as those are).
+To say it bluntly, I know too many Christian spiritual hacks who know nothing, and seemingly don’t care to know anything, about the spiritual dimension of an election!
 Don’t be one of them!

 II.
-YOUR PRAYERS MUST BE ENDORSED
+OUR PRAYERS MUST BE ENDORSED

-“But your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear.”
+But your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear.

-“The effective prayer of a righteous man can accomplish much.”
+The effective prayer of a righteous man can accomplish much.

 III.
-YOUR PRAYERS MUST BE DETAILED
+OUR PRAYERS MUST BE DETAILED

 The explicit command to “petition in your prayers” communicates the idea of being detailed in your prayers.

 IV.
-YOUR PRAYERS MUST BE DELIBERATE
+OUR PRAYERS MUST BE DELIBERATE

-“pray at all times in the Spirit,”
+pray at all times in the Spirit…

 We should be praying more when the pressure is the greatest!

-He energizes our sometimes mumbling gibberish and intercedes: presenting our requests in a form acceptable to God the Father!
+We initiate (based on His prompting), and He takes over and empowers the task!
+He energizes our sometimes-mumbling gibberish and intercedes, presenting our requests in a form acceptable to God the Father!
 Wow!
-Accordingly, don’t feel like your efforts in prayer are somehow lacking in prose and/or adequacy—the Spirit will edit and empower them on your behalf!
-You might say that one of the ministries of the Holy Spirit is to spruce you up!
-He indeed delights in doing just that!
+Accordingly, we cannot feel like our efforts in prayer are somehow lacking in prose and/or adequacy—the Spirit will edit and empower them on our behalf!
+We might say that one of the ministries of the Holy Spirit is to spruce us up!
+He indeed delights in doing exactly that!
 What great news for someone like me!
 Note the following from Romans 8:26–27 that amplifies this thought:

-“In the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words; and He who searches the hearts knows what the mind of the Spirit is, because He intercedes for the saints according to the will of God.”
+In the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words; and He who searches the hearts knows what the mind of the Spirit is, because He intercedes for the saints according to the will of God.

-V. YOUR PRAYERS MUST BE DETERMINED
+V. OUR PRAYERS MUST BE DETERMINED

-“and with this in view, be on the alert with all perseverance and petition”
+and with this in view, be on the alert with all perseverance and petition

 The conjunction and (kai) connects what follows to that which has just been stated, and with this in view, be on the alert with all perseverance.
-The words for alert (agrupnountes) and perseverance (proskarternesis) have similar meanings: One lexical translator states that this means “to continue to do something with intense effort…to devote oneself to, to keep on, to persist in.”
+The words for alert (agrupnountes) and perseverance (proskarternesis) have similar meanings.
+One lexical translator states that this means “to continue to do something with intense effort…to devote oneself to, to keep on, to persist in.”
 This coupling of the ideas of timely prayer with alertness and perseverance is replete throughout Scripture:

-Prayer manifests itself in perseverance just as perseverance manifests itself in prayer.
+Prayer manifests itself in perseverance just as perseverance manifests itself in prayer

 Notice that this is the fourth time the word all has been used in the passage.
 The believer is to use all prayer forms in all critical times, with all perseverance (intense effort), for lastly, all the saints.
 (More about that in the final point).

-“First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority.”
+First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority… (vv.
+1–2).

-Notice that the direct object of prayer mentioned in this particular passage is not just all men, but specifically public servants, i.e., kings and all who are in authority!
+Notice that the direct object of prayer mentioned in this passage is not merely all men, but specifically public servants, i.e., kings and all who are in authority!
 If you are a special, singled-out focus of prayer, it follows you should be an expert on the subject, i.e., what other people are supposed to be doing for you!
 Each of the following words are in answer to that:

-- We entreat Him because we are sensitive and in concert with the needs of lost political leaders.
+We entreat Him because we are sensitive and in concert with the needs of lost political leaders.

-- We pray to Him and give Him glory because of His power to save.
+We pray to Him and give Him glory because of His power to save.

-- We petition Him because we are concerned for their future without Christ.
+We petition Him because we are concerned for their future without Christ.

-- We thank Him because we are grateful for the opportunity to witness on His behalf.
+We thank Him because we are grateful for the opportunity to witness on His behalf.

 VI.
-YOUR PRAYERS MUST BE DYNAMIC
+OUR PRAYERS MUST BE DYNAMIC

-“for all the saints.”
+for all the saints.